Norwest

 Norwest demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 In Norwest, educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 46.3% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-The area's most common university qualifications are bachelor degrees (28.8%), followed by postgraduate qualifications (14.6%) and graduate diplomas (2.9%).
-Vocational credentials are also prevalent, with 29.2% of residents holding such qualifications, including advanced diplomas (15.0%) and certificates (14.2%).
+Among residents aged 15 and above, 46.3% possess university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This educational advantage is evident across various levels of tertiary education: Bachelor degrees are held by 28.8%, postgraduate qualifications by 14.6%, and graduate diplomas by 2.9%.
+Vocational credentials are also prevalent, with 29.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (15.0%) and certificates (14.2%).

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
-This includes 8.6% in primary education, 5.7% in tertiary education, and 5.5% pursuing secondary education.
+Educational participation is high, with 30.2% currently enrolled in formal education, comprising 8.6% in primary, 5.7% in tertiary, and 5.5% pursuing secondary education.

 Frequently Asked Questions - Education